queraltab/Greenhouses-Library/docs/overview.rst

 The developed modeling framework, being object-oriented, is made of independent sub-models for each greenhouse component and exchanged flow, that are interconnected to build a greenhouse model.
 The sub-models interact together through standard interfaces called ports.
 For modeling heat transfer and fluid flow, the heat transfer and the thermo-fluid flow connectors from the Modelica Standard Library are used.
 For moisture and |CO2| mass transfer, two connectors have been developed.
-An extra connector is debeloped for the short-wave radiation heat inputs.
+An extra connector is developed for the short-wave radiation heat inputs.
 In total, five connectors are distinguished:

 - **Heat port**: from the Modelica Standard Library.
 Graphically represented by a red square, it is a thermal port for 1-dim heat transfer.
 Temperature (:math:`T` [K]) and heat flow rate (:math:`\dot{Q}` [W]) are the potential and flow variables, respectively.
 - **Water mass port**: graphically represented by a blue square, it is a mass port for 1-dim moisture transfer.
 The vapor pressure of water (:math:`P_v` [Pa]) and the vapor mass flow rate (:math:`\dot{M}_v` [kg s⁻¹]) are the potential and flow variables, respectively.